Christians and Islam

 Christianity:

-Christians regard the Bible as the only and true word of God.
-Christians base their faith on them.
-Although the Bible was written by many different people over several millennia, all scriptural tes-timonies are consistent with one ano-ther.
-The great number of prophecies, an immense number of which have been ful-filled with absolute accuracy, testifies that the Bible is truly the Word of God (see: Credibility of the Bible).
+Christians consider the Bible to be the one and only true Word of God.
+Christians base their faith on it.
+Although the Bible was written by many different people over several millennia, all the testimonies of Holy Scripture agree with each other.
+The large number of prophecies, a vast number of which have been fulfilled with absolute accuracy, also supports the fact that the Bible is truly God's Word.

 Islam:

 The word "Allah" means "God".
-Contrary to the belief of many, allah is not a name.
-In the Koran, similar personality traits are ascribed to God as in the Bible.
-In many places in the Koran, Allah is des-cribed as “all-knowing and all-merciful” and also as the one, who is exalted above all.
-In total, Allah is assigned 99 attri-butes, all of which are taken from the Old Testament.
-In contrast to the God of the Bible, however, Allah remains a dis-tant and unapproachable God for Mus-lims and faith is merely a formal obser-vance of religious rules and traditions without a personal relationship with the Creator.
+It is not a proper name for God.
+In the Koran, God is attributed personality traits similar to those in the Bible.
+In many places in the Koran, Allah is described as "all-knowing and all-merciful" and also as the one who is exalted above all.
+In total, Allah is assigned 99 attributes, all of which are taken from the Old Testament.
+In contrast to the God of the Bible, however, for Muslims Allah remains a distant and unapproachable God and faith is merely a formal adherence to religious rules and traditions without a personal relationship with the Creator.

 Christianity:

-In the Bible, God introduces himself un-der the name "Jah-Weh" or "Ja-Hu-Wah" (he who is as he is), even though this name was primarily used in the Old Testament. de.
-God reveals himself in the Bible to be all-powerful and all-knowing, holy and just, and gracious and merciful.
-Jesus introduces us to God as a loving father who wants to be very close to us as hu-mans.
-In no other religion in the world are people who believe in God called children of God.
-Through their close, trusting community with God, Chris-tians experience love, security and true forgiveness.
-This in turn brings peace and freedom into their lives and gives them confidence and calmness about the fu-ture (see: Living in freedom and peace).
+In the Bible, God reveals himself to be all-powerful and all-knowing, holy and just, and gracious and merciful.
+Jesus introduces us to God as a loving father who wants to be very close to us as humans.
+This has nothing to do with a biological relationship, as Muslims incorrectly assume.
+Although Allah has 99 different names in the Quran, nowhere is he referred to as "Father."
+In no other religion in the world except Christianity are people who believe in God called children of God.
+Through their close, trusting community with God, Christians experience love, security and true forgiveness.
+This in turn brings about peace and freedom in their lives and gives them confidence and calmness about the future (see: What does faith mean?)

 Islam: